Danyal2501/MIPS-Assembly-Game/README.md

 • You need to set the dimensions of the overall display: in the example above the framebuffer is of size 32x32 units, since we configured the bitmap display to have width and height of 256 pixels, and units of 8x8 pixels.

 • You need to tell MARS the base address for the framebuffer in hexadecimal.
 In screenshot above, this is memory location 0x10008000 in the screenshot.
-This means that the unit in the top-left corner is at address 0x10008000, the first unit in the second row is at address 0x10008080 and the unit in the bottom-right corner is at address 0x10008ffc .
+This means that the unit in the top-left corner is at address 0x10008000, the first unit in the second row is at address 0x10008080 and the unit in the bottom-right corner is at address 0x10008ffc

 • Remember to click “Connect to MIPS” so that the tool connects to the simulated CPU.

+• Also open Tools -> Keyboard and Display MMIO Simulator, to interact with game

+• Finally, Run -> Assemble, and run the program.
+Now, the game will be displayed in the Bitmap Display window, and your input will be taken from the Keyboard and Display MMIO Simulator

+Controls:

+• W A S D to move ship, P to restart game.